MicropythonShare/cmux/README.md

 a class (cmux) to handle 4 virtual UARTs (multiplexed channels on the physical UART), plus a control channel.
 Each virtual UART can be used independently to send AT commands to the A7608SA-H, or to set a transparent data channel to stablish PPPoS network connection.
-The PPP connection is currently not working because the VirtualUART class needs to be adjusted to emulate the physical UART required by the Micropython PPP service (work in progress and accepting collaboration from developers to complete it :-) )...

 The cmux class was developed following the standard definitions from 3GPP TS 07.10 V7.2.0 specifications (https://www.3gpp.org/ftp/Specs/archive/07_series/07.10/), and adjusted to the SIMCom modems with the help of this